Illinois Department of Natural Resources (IDNR) – Division of Education

 Teachers, nature center personnel and youth group leaders (grades prekindergarten through 12) in Illinois may apply.

 According to the Illinois Pesticide Act, a pesticide license is required of anyone applying pesticides in a public space (minimum age to receive a license is 16 years).
 If you are considering applying any type of pesticide (herbicide, insecticide, fungicide) to your habitat area, please contact the Illinois Department of Agriculture at 1-800-641-3934 for further information.

 Ineligible costs include, but are not limited to, the following items: consultant fees, bird seed, bird baths, fuel, equipment, tools, equipment rental, signs, labor, books, Web site development, land acquisition, chemicals (fertilizer, herbicides, pesticides, insecticides), certification fees, decorative items.

-Preliminary Application: If you would like for your application to be reviewed for common errors that regularly cause disqualification, you must mail your application package no later than October 31, 2017.
-You will be notified by email of any of these common errors and given until November 30, 2017, to submit revisions.
+If you would like for your application to be reviewed for common errors that regularly cause disqualification, you must mail your application package no later than October 31, 2018.
+You will be notified by email of any of these common errors and given until November 30, 2018, to submit revisions.
 If you do not submit the revisions by the final deadline, your application will be disqualified.
 No one is required to submit their application for the preliminary review.
 This procedure is entirely voluntary.